 2. Two Adventurer decks have been played through (in this case, every player gets one more turn).

 All players total up the victory points on their captured creatures.
-Then compare the amount of creature cards each player captured.
+Then they compare the amount of creature cards each player captured.
 Whoever has the most gets a bonus of three victory points (ties get two victory points each).
 The player with the highest total wins.
 In case of an overall tie, the winner is whoever captured the most creatures.